microsoft/vscode-ripgrep/README.md

 ### Dev note

 Runtime dependencies are not allowed in this project.
 This code runs on postinstall, and any dependencies would only be needed for postinstall, but they would have to be declared as `dependencies`, not `devDependencies`.
 Then if they were not cleaned up manually, they would end up being included in any project that uses this.
 I allow `https-proxy-agent` as an exception because we already ship that in VS Code, and `proxy-from-env` because it's very small and much easier to use it than reimplement it.

+### GitHub API Limit note

+You can produce an API key, set the GITHUB_TOKEN environment var to it, and vscode-ripgrep will use it when downloading from GitHub.
+This increases your API limit.